After Decades Under the Bed, a 1974 Vietnamese Film Finds an Audience Online | Saigoneer

 We would spend the next 11 years battling skepticism and technological disasters to bring this hidden film to an audience.
 But through all the hurdles and setbacks I formed the most unlikely friendship with Didi, as he is known, a man with a large heart living in a small flat crammed with filmmaking paraphernalia.
 I had the opportunity to hear his remarkable journey and make sense of what makes a person hide their greatest achievement under their bed and refer to it as their “never-born child.”

 Didi, whose full name is Thái Thúc Hoàng Điệp, was born to make films.
 It was in his blood.
-His father, Thai Thuc, was considered a pioneer in Southeast Asian film and owned ALPHA Film Studios.
+His father, Thái Thúc Nha, was considered a pioneer in Southeast Asian film and owned ALPHA Film Studios.
 A true auteur, he wrote, directed, and produced over 20 successful movies that won prestigious awards from the previous government.
 He represented not only Vietnam, but the whole of Asia in his role as the President of the Asian Federation of Motion Pictures.

 Didi was drawn into his father’s world of film.
-Thai taught Didi the mechanics of the craft and the industry, with intentions of handing him the reins of the studio so he could become an influential filmmaker.
+Nha taught Didi the mechanics of the craft and the industry, with intentions of handing him the reins of the studio so he could become an influential filmmaker.
 He was destined for the international stage.

 At just age 20, and with the American War raging, Didi was entrusted with directing his first film, the big-budget feature The Green Age.
 He navigated strict production timelines while moving a large cast around Vietnam during a full-scale war.